 Description

-EXTERIOR: the building is constructed over two storeys plus an attic, with an earlier stone-built cellar.
-The principal front is of header-bond red brick with a dentilled eaves cornice; the left side return is rendered.
-The pitched roof is laid with terracotta tiles, with a brick stack to the right.
-The main elevation is symmetrical, with a five-window range to the first floor, and on the ground floor paired central doorways beneath a timber canopy on four moulded brackets flanked by canted, timber oriel shop fronts; the left-hand one is early C19 and the right-hand one is a C20 copy.
-Wide stone steps lead up to the doors.
-To the right-hand side is a segmental-arched and flagged through-passage.
-The first floor has gauged brick flat arches with keystones above six-over-six-pane sash windows in exposed frames, with one blocked to the centre.
-There are two C20 dormers to the attic with terracotta-tile cheeks.
+The houses are made of red brick and topped with a terracotta-tiled roof.
+They feature a double-depth rectangular plan with a central entrance and a through-passage to the northeast.
+The structure has two storeys plus an attic, with an earlier stone-built cellar.
+The main facade is constructed of header-bond red brick and includes a dentilled eaves cornice, while the left side is rendered.
+The pitched roof has terracotta tiles and a brick chimney on the right side.
+The front elevation is symmetrical, showcasing a five-window arrangement on the first floor.
+On the ground floor, there are paired central doorways beneath a timber canopy supported by four moulded brackets, flanked by canted timber oriel shop fronts; the left one is from the early 19th century, and the right is a 20th-century replica.
+Wide stone steps lead up to the doors, and to the right side, there is a segmental-arched and flagged through-passage.
+The first floor features gauged brick flat arches with keystones above six-over-six-pane sash windows in exposed frames, with one window blocked in the center.
+The attic has two 20th-century dormers with terracotta-tile cheeks.
 Each house extends to the rear under pitched roofs.

-INTERIOR: reported by the RCHME to have a central lateral dogleg stair in each house, and an original fitted cupboard with glazed doors and fielded panelled side doors in the front ground-floor room of number 24.
+Inside, it has been reported that each house contains a central lateral dogleg stair, and number 24 has an original fitted cupboard with glazed doors and fielded panelled side doors in the front ground-floor room.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.